Taking the Milky Way for a spin: disc formation in the ARTEMIS simulations: Results

 \citet{belokurov22} found that the transition from low to high $v_\phi$ (spin-up) generally occurs at higher metallicities in the FIRE simulations than in the Milky Way (except for the galaxy in the Romeo halo; see \citealt{mccluskey23}).
 The middle panel of Fig.~\ref{fig:median_tracks} shows that this is also true in the \textsc{artemis} galaxies, with a median $v_\phi=150$~km/s occuring at [Fe/H]~$\approx-0.5$ compared to -1 in the Milky Way.
 However, there is a difference between the GSE and non-GSE samples.
 The galaxies which spin up at lower metallicities and earlier times are more likely to contain a GSE analogue, whereas the median $v_\phi$ of the non-GSE galaxies spins up at later times and higher metallicities.

-From the middle panel we select six galaxies which have the most Milky Way-like $v_\phi$ vs [Fe/H] tracks.
+From the middle panel we select six galaxies which have the most Milky Way-like $v_\phi$ vs [Fe/H] tracks, henceforth `early spin-up galaxies'.
 These are the six galaxies with the highest median $v_\phi$ at [Fe/H]~$=-1$, five of which are in the GSE sample.
 The tracks of these galaxies are shown with dotted lines in each panel of Fig.~\ref{fig:median_tracks}.
-The left panel confirms that these Milky Way-like galaxies also spin up at earlier than average times, reaching a median $v_\phi\sim150$~km/s by $t_L\sim10$~Gyr.
+The left panel confirms that they do indeed spin up at earlier than average times, reaching a median $v_\phi\sim150$~km/s by $t_L\sim10$~Gyr.